Strength in Numbers: The Power of Integrated Communications

 I stumbled upon Ann Meany’s blog

-the other day from the Content Marketing Institute that explained how
+post the other day from the Content Marketing Institute that explained how

 fighting zombies can make you a better marketer.
 I was intrigued and secretly hopeful